glynnbird/rss/README.md

 # rss

-A news feed aggregator that can be deployed on AWS for near $0 for personal use.
+A news feed aggregator that can be deployed on Cloudflare's cloud.

-- static web app hosted on S3
-- HTTP API hosted on Lambda
-- periodic polling of RSS/Atom news feeds
-- state stored in DynamoDB
-- PWA with LocalStorage to store state on the client side

 ## How it works